Clint Leemans: Career

 Leemans began playing football in the youth of RKVVO in 1998, before moving to the PSV youth academy in 2003.
 Leemans made his professional debut as Jong PSV player in the second division on 20 September 2013 against FC Den Bosch in a 2–1 away defeat.
 He came in the field after 81 minutes for Rubén Bentancourt.
 He's also active as a Dutch youth international.

 In the 2020–21 season, he won the "Eredivisie Player of the Month" award for September due to his performances with PEC Zwolle.

 Left without contract in July 2021, Leemans moved to Denmark and signed with newly promoted Danish Superliga club Viborg FF on 4 August 2021, signing a deal until the summer 2023.
+After two seasons, Leemans left the club at the end of his contract in June 2023.

+On 11 July 2023, Leemans returned to the Netherlands and signed a three-year contract with NAC Breda.